Semiconductor Nanowires and Nanowire-based Devices

 Semiconductor nanowires are tiny semiconductor crystals approximately 50 nanometers wide and up to 10 microns long that allow opportunities for building novel electronic devices from the bottom up by self-assembly.
-We are interested in exploring the physics of electron transport and quantum phenomena in nanowires, as well as investigating their potential as 1D conductors for spintronic applications.
+We are interested in novel strategies for electrostatic gating and device fabrication using nanowires towards making new, potentially useful nanowire devices.
+This includes bringing materials across from organic electronics, e.g., polymer electrolytes, to add function to 'traditionally hard' semiconductors, e.g., III-Vs. We are also interested in the electronic properties of semiconductor nanowires.